twolfson/nightlife/cities/illinois_chicago.md

 **Notes:**

 - Last call can be at 2AM, 4AM, or 5AM
-    - It depends on the vnue but usually events will list a closing time
+    - It depends on the venue but usually events will list a closing time

 ## Top picks
 - Full Moon Jam - http://fullmoonjam.org/